mytardis/mytardis/docs/ref/app_migration.rst

   * -v, --verbosity=0,1,2,3 controls how much output the command produces.
   * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
 (Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
   * --removeAll remove all online information about the Experiment and its dependent Datasets and Datafiles.
   * --removeData replace the online Replicas with a single offline one, and delete the online copies of the data.
 The metadata remains online.
+  * -i, --incremental enables incremental archiving
   * --help prints the 'archive' command help.

 Architecture